 Since I’m a wordsmith by trade, my mind can’t help but think of the word “corona” in the context that I always think of it–as an astronomical term that refers the the sun’s outer atmosphere.
 But as the news unfolds, I think of it as a two-fold metaphor.

 If we think of COVID-19 as the sun, formidable and impenetrably ablaze, then our reaction to its existence is its corona.
 As we share misinformation, those reactions serve as dangerous nanoflares–little explosions in the corona atmosphere that some scientists believe make that fiery ring hotter than the surface of the sun.
-In other words, if we share misinformation and spread fear, then our reactions are worse (hotter) than the virus (sun) itself because as we all know, fear can spread faster as fire…and cause just as much damage.
+In other words, if we share misinformation and spread fear, then our reactions are worse (hotter) than the virus (sun) itself because as we all know, fear can spread as fast as fire…and cause just as much damage.

 “The corona extends far out into space.
 From it comes the solar wind that travels through our solar system.
 The corona’s temperature causes its particles to move at very high speeds.
 These speeds are so high that the particles can escape the Sun’s gravity.“